perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 * **Dashboard label**: Select dashboard to select metric from
 * **Panel**: Select [panel](https://grafana.com/docs/grafana/latest/features/panels/panels/).
 * **Annotation**: add a default annotation to be displayed next to the graph

+## Abort alert tags

+---

+> The `abort alert tags` are set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.

+---